thoughtworks-jumpstart/jumpstart/front-end-web-development/react/react-component-s.md

   }
 ```

-Note that usually the variable names in Javascript start with lower case letter.
+Note that usually the variable names in JavaScript start with lower case letter.
 However, in JSX syntax, the name of components **must** start with upper case letter (`Welcome` instead of `welcome`).

 **Note: If you define a function that takes in more than one argument, React won't treat it as a React component!!!**